 Acknowledgements: The NG4P project was carried out with the support of Fondazione Cariverona.

-Plant conservation in Environmental Education and enhancement of environmental awareness these authors contributed equally to this work
+Plant conservation in Environmental Education and enhancement of environmental awareness

 The Code of Conduct, avoid the trade and use of invasive non-native plants.
 A first step towards more aware and responsible gardening.